GameDev-Will/AdventureZorkGame/design-docs/specifications.md

 -	Player loses the game if they run out of points or time

 ## Game objects of interest:

--	Golden Trophy – collect the trophy in order to win
 -	Player – Chants Adventure is a single player game
 -	United States of America - world
 -	Path – all paths are bi-directional